configcat/flutter-preferences-cache/CONTRIBUTING.md

-# Contributing to the ConfigCat SDK for Dart
+# Contributing to the ConfigCat Flutter Preferences Cache

-ConfigCat SDK is an open source project.
+ConfigCat Flutter Preferences Cache is an open source project.
 Feedback and contribution are welcome.
 Contributions are made to this repo via Issues and Pull Requests.

 ## Submitting bug reports and feature requests

-The ConfigCat SDK team monitors the [issue tracker](https://github.com/configcat/flutter-cache/issues) in the SDK repository.
+The ConfigCat SDK team monitors the [issue tracker](https://github.com/configcat/flutter-preferences-cache/issues) in the SDK repository.
 Bug reports and feature requests specific to this SDK should be filed in this issue tracker.
 The team will respond to all newly filed issues.

 ## Submitting pull requests